This article is part of a larger series on Retail Management.

 - If you need a fully customized website and online store on your own servers, WooCommerce or PrestaShop is a better option.
 These are open-sourced platforms primarily geared toward developers.

 BigCommerce’s pricing guide shows four subscription plans with fees that start at $29.95.
-The main differences between the tiers are the sales limits per year and access to premium features—such as stored credit cards, Google customer reviews, and unlimited API calls.
+The main differences among the tiers are the annual sales limits and availability of premium features—such as stored credit cards, Google customer reviews, and unlimited API calls.

 BigCommerce Pricing Plans